kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 An appID is a unique identifier assigned to your app by Kin.
 When you initialize your Kin SDK clients with your appID string, it will be automatically added to the memo field of each transaction sent to the Kin Blockchain by your users.
 Your appID will be used to track the activity your application generates so you can be rewarded from the Kin Rewards Engine.
 The appID string consists of three or four UTF-8 characters containing only digits and upper and/or lowercase letters.
 While you are testing your integration in the Kin Test environment, you can use any valid string as long as you only use digits and upper or lowercase letters.

+## Back-End Server

+When you're in production, your back-end server will provide crucial Kin services to your users.
+Kin provides the [Kin SDK for Python](/python/sdk) and the [Kin SDK for Node.js](/nodejs/sdk) for your use.
+[More...](/kin-architecture-overview#back-end-server)

 ## Channels

 Channels are additional accounts that are used internally in the Kin SDK to increase the performance of the server.
 Simply put, if you have X channels, you will be able to perform X transactions at the same time.
 The concept of channels is only relevant to our back-end server SDKs and not the client SDKs.

+## Client App

+Your client app is an interface for your users, allowing them to create and manage Kin accounts.
+Kin provides client SDKs including the [Kin SDK for Android](/android/sdk), [Kin SDK for iOS](/ios/sdk) and [Kin SDK for Unity](/unity/sdk) to allow for this functionality.
+[More...](/kin-architecture-overview#client-app)

 ## Cold Storage Account